Here are some photos from our latest holiday!

 +/- green food colouring

-In a stand mixer with the paddle attachment, beat until aerated and thick.
+In a stand mixer with the paddle attachment, beat all the ingredients until aerated and thick.
 Add the chocolate chips.
 Transfer to a freezerproof container with a lid and freeze overnight until completely firm.

 To make the ice cream cookie sandwiches, take the ice cream out of the freezer at least 10 minutes before needed (sometimes they need much longer).
 Use a spoon to scoop out flattish scoops of ice cream; place onto the bottom side of a cookie and top with a second cookie.
 Eat immediately or put on a tray and freeze again for up to 24 hours.